RuiHan-123/I2GDS2025-Final/README.md

 This UMAP visualization shows three well-separated clusters of single cells based on bin-level DNA methylation features.
 Each point represents one cell, and colors indicate cluster assignments derived from graph-based clustering.
 The clear separation between clusters suggests that global methylation patterns are sufficient to distinguish distinct cell populations.

 # Potential mistakes for R
 * UMAP projects high-dimensional features into two dimensions for visualization.
-Adjusting parameters such as n_neighbors and min_dist can improve the visual separation of clusters.
+If parameters such as n_neighbors and min_dist are not carefully tuned, clusters may appear poorly separated or misleading.
 * Both UMAP and k-means involve randomness.
 Failing to set a random seed can lead to slightly different embeddings and cluster assignments across runs, making results difficult to reproduce.